laphysique/laphysique.github.io/index.md

 mechanics techniques, for structural-based molecular modeling.

-This website is where I deposit my coding projects, technique implementation practices, and some math and sciences study notes
+This website is where I deposit my coding projects, technique implementation practices, and some math and sciences study notes.

 <!--I code mainly in Python3 with Numpy, Scipy, Pandas, and Scikit-learn,
 and have experience in C/C++ for linear algebra, differential equations,